Welcome to PayPal!

 PayPal Giving Fund Australia

 If you are a charity and hold a PayPal account, you may be eligible to participate in the PayPal Giving Fund program.
 PayPal Giving Fund Australia is a Public Ancillary Fund (ABN 65 106 950 945) registered with the Australian Charities and Not-for-profits Commission and endorsed by the Australian Taxation Office as a tax concession charity and deductible gift recipient.
-If you meet the eligibility requirements, you will be enrolled in the PayPal Giving Fund upon acceptance of this user agreement.
+If you meet the eligibility requirements as set out in the Charity Certification Policy, you will be enrolled in the PayPal Giving Fund upon acceptance of this user agreement.
+You will receive an email from us confirming your enrollment.
 Your relationship with the PayPal Giving Fund will be governed by its Charity User Agreement.
 If you don’t want to be enrolled or receive donations from the PayPal Giving Fund, you can opt-out at any time by contacting us.
 For more information, please see the PayPal Giving Fund Policies.